egorlitsky/Trend-prediction/README.md

 ## Authors

-This project was desideveloped and designed by Egorlitsky V. and Linsky E.
+This project was developed and designed by Egorlitsky V. and Linsky E.
 Information Security Department, St. Petersburg State University of Aerospace Instrumentation (SPb SUAI).